KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > [!INFO]
    > Accessibility note:  To make your site accessible to everyone, ensure there is a high contrast between your text and background.
 We recommend using the darkest color from your chosen palette for your header text and the lightest color for your background.

-4. View your page in **Chrome**.
+4. **View** your page in Chrome.
 You might need to refresh the page to see your changes.
 Don't forget to periodically **commit your changes**!

    > [!TIP]
    > View your app often so you can see the changes as we go along.
 You may need to refresh the page to see your changes.
 The worksheet will call out specific places to view the web page to illustrate a concept, but feel free to view your page as often as you want.
 It helps to see the changes as you write your CSS.